A simple basement air conditioner or a smart workspace setup in the basement can give a fully new twist to your home!

 Gym?
 Man cave?
 Workshop?
 When you have a basement, you can turn it into anything you want without interfering with the setup of the rest of the house.
-The challenge is to keep it cool — literally.
-How do you select among the best cooling options for a finished basement?
+Whatever you are planning to do, the challenge is to keep it cool — literally, because basements are the least ventilated places in the building.

 Basements come with a set of unique challenges when it comes to cooling.
 There are quite a few criteria to consider when you pick the best item for cooling a basement.
 It is not just about lowering the temperature.
 You need to consider ventilation, windows, space… We want to make sure you have all the information before you install anything!

-The more info you have, the more comfortable you will be.
+More information means more comfort.
 We have analyzed the top cooling options for a finished basement — let’s dive in.

 1. Evapolar air cooler — the best way to cool a basement.

 - Zero installation required!
 Plug it to a power source via the USB cable and enjoy the effect immediately.